locnnil/workshop/docs/how-to/debug-workshop-issues.rst

      Refresh aborted

-Next, you can open a shell into the workshop to debug and potentially fix it:
+Next, you can shell into the workshop to debug and possibly fix it:

 .. code-block:: console

    $ workshop shell golang-volatile

-If the issue is resolved, you can resume the refresh process:
+On success, you can resume the refresh process:

 .. code-block:: console

    $ workshop refresh --continue golang-volatile

-Otherwise, revert the changes with the :option:`!--abort` option:
+Otherwise, undo the changes with the :option:`!--abort` option:

 .. code-block:: console